angeljfaraldo/convertCsvToAwsSlotJson/Readme.txt

-Convert Csv files into appropriate JSON format for AWS's Lex Bot
+Convert Csv files into appropriate and formatted JSON for AWS's Lex Bot
 prerequisites:
   The .csv file must follow the format of 1st column "values" and "synonyms" to be placed in proceeding columns.
   EX: